 Elevating the chocolate gifting tradition

 India's chocolate market was valued at $2.6 billion in 2023, and it is projected to grow to $5.3 billion by 2032, with a compound annual growth rate (CAGR) of 7.7% from 2024 to 2032, according to IMARC Group.
-This expansion is being driven by the increasing prevalence of e-commerce and quick-commerce platforms, which provides easy access to a variety of local and international chocolate brands.
+This expansion is being driven by the increasing prevalence of e-commerce and quick-commerce platforms, which provide easy access to a variety of local and international chocolate brands.

 Moreover, with rising disposable income and brand awareness, consumers have a growing inclination to try out new flavours and premium offerings, especially when they are ensconced in innovative packaging options.

 To tap this burgeoning interest, Mondelez's omnichannel strategy, developed in partnership with Wavemaker India, has a dual-pronged approach.
-It has been crafted to ensure the product is not only seen on media platforms and retail shelves but is also available wherever its target consumer shop.
+It has been crafted to ensure the product is not only seen on media platforms and retail shelves but is also available wherever its target consumers shop.
 This includes quick commerce platforms, premium retail stores, and even niche gourmet shops.

 Wavemaker India’s chief client officer, Shekhar Banerjee, highlighted how the campaign involved precise audience segmentation and strategic media usage to ensure the premium positioning of the product hit the right chords.